DougBeney/dougie.io/_notes/2018-12-27-levenshtein.md

 **The three variations mentioned:**

-- In the first variation of the levinshtein distance you plug in the same values except you substract 1 from `i`.
+- In the first variation of the levinshtein distance you plug in the same values except you subtract 1 from `i`.
 - In the second variation, you subtract 1 from `j`.
-- In the final variation, you subract 1 from both `i` and `j`.
+- In the final variation, you subtract 1 from both `i` and `j`.

 ## Implementing this algorithm in code